KokoseiJ/NicoBot/README.md

 PR will be merged after I'm done reviewing the changes.

+## Contact

+You can reach out to me on:

+E-mail: kokoseij@gmail.com

+Discord: KokoseiJ#2113

+Or [issue tracker](https://github.com/KokoseiJ/NicoBot/issues) if you're trying to reach out regarding the bug or issue.

-Contact kokoseij@gmail.com If you need any questions.
-Thanks!
+Please contact me if you have any questions.
+Thanks.